Reimagined Salesforce Education Cloud Helps Institutions Build Lifelong Student Relationships with Unified Data, Automation, and Intelligence

 - The reimagined Education Cloud powers the next generation of student experiences and is generally available now.

-- At this year’s Education Summit, Salesforce also highlighted philanthropic support of three organisations helping first-generation students in their journey through and post-college: Beyond 12, Bottom Line, and uAspire.
+- At this year’s Education Summit, Salesforce also highlighted philanthropic support of three organizations helping first-generation students in their journey through and post-college: Beyond 12, Bottom Line, and uAspire.